Sitemap

 1984 is a book written by a man who was dying about one trying to survive.

 Its hero is Winston Smith, who lives in a world in which everything is tightly controlled.
 The Party, governed by the principles of IngSoc, rules the island-state of Airstrip One, a province of Oceania, one of the three great super-states that have carved up the world.
-The Party’s leader is the mysterious Big Brother, whose face looks down at the population he rules from posters and signs.
+The Party’s leader is the mysterious Big Brother, who looks out at the people he rules from posters and signs.
 He has an intense cult of personality that helps to keep the populace in check.
 The Party purges anyone who does not fully conform to their rules using the Thought Police, two-way televisions called ‘telescreens’, cameras, and hidden microphones.
 Those who fall out with the regime become ‘unpersons’: they disappear and all proof of their existence is destroyed.

 By controlling language, the Party controls thought.